alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-movie-film-of-the-prophets-messengers.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: On movie entitled A Man from Babel about the life story of Prophet Abraham
 source: Fatawa Al-Lajnah Ad-Daimah no. 4054
-hijri: Muharram 7, 1442
-date: 2020/08/26
-note: true
-group1: true
-locale: en
-lang: en
-category: [prophets,fatwas]
 summary: It is not permissible to act the messengers and the prophets, which will be necessary to film their stories.
+title: On movie entitled A Man from Babel about the life story of Prophet Abraham
 ---

 ### Question: